makrai/notes/mosbach2006-stabil-finetune.md

     * particularly for BERT and ALBERT
     * Even though for RoBERTa fine-tuning is already more stable even without bias correction, adding bias correction gives an additional improvement
-* bias correction is useful if we want to get the best performance within 3 epochs, the default recommendation by Devlin+ (2019)
+* bias correction is useful if we want to get the best perf within 3 epochs, the default recommendation by Devlin+ (2019)
-  * An alternative solution is to simply train longer with a smaller learning rate, which also leads to much more stable fine-tuning
+  * An alter solution is to simply train longer with a smaller learning rate, which also leads to much more stable fine-tuning
-  * We provide a more detailed ablation study in Appendix (Fig. 9) with
+  * We provide a more detailed ablation study in Appendix (Fig 9) with
-    * analogous box plots for BERT using various learning rates, numbers of training epochs, with and without bias correction
+    * analogous box plots for BERT using various learning rates, numbers of train epochs, with/out bias correction
 * concurrently to our work, Zhang+ (2021): the importance of bias correction and longer training